jspecify/jspecify/docs/docs/spec.md

 This document also links to other documents.
 Those documents are non-normative, except for when we link to the Java Language Specification to defer to its rules.

+> ### The word "nullable"
+>
+> In this doc, we try not to refer to whether a type "is nullable."
+Instead, we
+> define four kinds of "Is it nullable?" questions we can ask for any given type
+> usage:
+>
+> 1. What is the [augmented type] of that type usage?
+> 2. Do I have to handle the case where `null` comes out of it?
+> 3. Do I have to prevent `null` from going into it?
+> 4. Is this type a subtype of that type with respect to nullness?
+>
+> ### The scope of this spec
+>
+> This spec does not address *when* tools must apply any part of the spec.
+For
+> example, it does not state when tools must check that the [subtyping] relation
+> holds.
+>
+> We anticipate that tools will typically apply each part of this spec in the
+> same cases that they (or `javac`) already apply the corresponding part of the
+> Java Language Specification.
+For example, if code contains the parameterized
+> type `List<@Nullable Foo>`, we anticipate that tools will check that
+> `@Nullable Foo` is a subtype of the bound of the type parameter of `List`.
+>
+> However, this is up to tool authors, who may have reasons to take a different
+> approach.
+For example:
+>
+> -   Java [places some restrictions that are not necessary for soundness][#49],
+>     and it
+>     [is lenient in at least one way that can lead to runtime errors][#65].
+>
+> -   JSpecify annotations can be used even by tools that are not "nullness
+>     checkers" at all.
+For example, a tool that lists the members of an API
+>     could show the nullness of each type in the API, without any checking that
+>     those types are "correct."
+>
+> -   Even when a tool is a "nullness checker," it might be written for another
+>     language, like Kotlin, with its own rules for when to perform type checks.
+>     Or the tool might target a future version of Java whose language features
+>     would not be covered by this version of this spec.
+>
+> Note also that this spec covers only nullness information *from JSpecify
+> annotations*.
+Tools may have additional sources of information.
+For example, a
+> tool may recognize additional annotations, or a tool may omit the concept of
+> `UNSPECIFIED` and apply a policy that type usages like `Object` are always
+> non-nullable.

 ## Relationship between this spec and the JLS {#concept-references}